dmitrykosintsev/dtc-arch-support-bot/README.md

 export OLLAMA_PORT=11434
 export OLLAMA_MODELS=/path/to/your/ollama/models
 ~~~
 3.1.
-Extract the file UDix6qDkTaWQGO9uziKGHg.tar.gz from 'data' directory in ELASTIC_PATH/indices.
+Extract the file UDix6qDkTaWQGO9uziKGHg.tar.gz from **data** directory into ELASTIC_PATH/indices.
 After, run the following command to make sure the indices are available:
 ~~~
 curl -X GET "localhost:9200/_cat/indices?v"
 ~~~